Romantic and Victorian is a faculty research group that meets several times per year to discuss:

 October 20-21, 2017, Oregon State University

-Following a highly successful works-in-progress symposium hosted by BYU and the University of Utah in Fall 2014 (at Aspen Grove, next door to Sundance in the Wasatch mountains), this second by-invitation gathering will bring together scholars based primarily in Oregon, Utah, Washington, and British Columbia.
-We look forward to meeting on the campus of Oregon State University, and extending the productive and collegial atmosphere of the pilot event to the Pacific Northwest.
+Following a highly successful works-in-progress symposium hosted by BYU and the University of Utah in Fall 2014 (at Aspen Grove, next door to Sundance in the Wasatch mountains), this second by-invitation gathering brought together scholars based primarily in Oregon, Utah, Washington, and British Columbia.

-In addition to works-in-progress sessions, there will be a session devoted to planning future collaborations as well as to strategizing how to achieve higher visibility for eighteenth-century studies and Romanticism, both within academic institutions and in the public sphere at large.
+In addition to works-in-progress sessions, other sessions were devoted to planning future collaborations as well as to strategizing how to achieve higher visibility for eighteenth-century studies and Romanticism, both within academic institutions and in the public sphere at large.

 Ann Rigney, September 22